harrozze/obsidian-section-collector/README.md

 [中文](README_cn.md) | English

-Obsidian user script to collect same section in notes into one view
+Obsidian user script to collect same section in notes into one view. e.g. collect ideas or thoughts section in daily notes.

 ## Usage